-- Frequency: The task frequency for the entire organization and for the user.
+Frequency: The task frequency for the entire organization and for the user.
 The frequency for the entire organization helps the supplier estimate the necessary computer capacity.
 The frequency for the user indicates the importance of an efficient user interface.
-However, since these figures are outside the table, they are not requirements.
-The real requirements are response times (L1) and usability (I1). - Difficult: Situations where the task is particularly difficult to carry out, for instance because it is done under stress or requires high precision.
+These figures are outside the table, meaning that they are not requirements.
+The real requirements are in other sections: response times (L1) and usability (I1).

+Difficult: Situations where the task is particularly difficult to carry out, for instance because it is done under stress or requires high precision.
 Note that task C1 has no difficult situations while task C10 has one.
+Use difficult sparingly.

 You cannot readily observe difficult situations but have to ask users about them.
-Use difficult sparingly.
+Use difficult with caution.
 It is outside the table and thus not a requirement.
-Early in the requirement process you may write difficult, but try to remove it later.
+Early in the requirement process you may write difficult, but try to move it into other sections later.
 Often we can describe it as a problem with one of the subtasks.
 Then it is easy to check whether the supplier has a good solution.
 We can also describe a difficult situation as a separate task.
 This helps us check that the supplier supports it well.

-- Users: The users who carry out the task, the environment, etc. Omit this information if the work area specifies it. - Subtasks and variants: Column 1 is a list of subtasks, variants and problems.
+Users: The users who carry out the task, the environment, etc. Omit this information if the work area specifies it.

+Subtasks and variants: Column 1 is a list of subtasks, variants and problems.
 The subtasks are numbered sequentially.
 This is for reference only.
 Subtasks are basically optional (need not be carried out) and may be carried out in many sequences.
 The user decides what to do and in which sequence.

 C1.
-[Admit patient before arrival]
+Admit patient before arrival

-[This task creates an admission record or continues the admission process if it has been parked.
-Most admissions can be recorded in one task.
+This task describes what staff can do when they get an admission request or continue a parked admission.
+Most admissions can be handled in one task.
 The rest have to be parked, e.g. because some information is missing.
-It is important that the system ensures that parked admissions are not forgotten (see task ...)]
+It is important that the system ensures that parked admissions are not forgotten (see E1-1)

-Start: [Message from medical practitioner, from another hospital The message may also carry missing data or be a reminder about a parked admission.]
-End: When the patient has been admitted or recorded on the waiting list, or when the admission has been parked while the missing data is on its way.]
-Frequency: [In total: Around 600 admissions per day.
-Per user: A maximum of 40 per day.]
-Difficult: (never) Users: [Initially a doctor's secretary, but the case may be transferred to someone else.]
+Start: Message from medical practitioner, from another hospital ...
+The message may also carry missing data or be a reminder about a parked admission.

+End: When the patient has been admitted or recorded on the waiting list, or when the admission has been parked while the missing data is on its way.

+Frequency: In total: Around 600 admissions per day.
+Per user: A maximum of 40 per day.

+Difficult: (never)

+Users: Initially a doctor's secretary, but the case may be transferred to someone else.

 Sub tasks and variants: Example solutions: Code: 1.
-[Record the patient.
-(See data description D5).]
+Record the patient.
+(See data description D5).
 1a.
-[The patient is in the system.
-Update data.]
-2. [Admit also a healthy companion.]
-3. [Record the admission, including the initial diagnosis.
-(See data description D1 and D6).]
+The patient is in the system.
+Update data.
+2. Admit also a healthy companion.
+3. Record the admission, including the initial diagnosis.
+(See data description D1 and D6).
 3a.
-[Transfer data from medical practitioner, etc.] [The system uses the MedCom protocol.] Зр.
-[Problem: The electronic messages use non- standard codes and formats.]
-[The system allows editing of the transferred message.]
+Transfer data from medical practitioner, etc. The system uses the MedCom formats.
+3р.
+Problem : The electronic messages use non-standard codes and formats.
+The system allows manual editing of the transferred message.
 3q.
-[Problem: The patient may have several admissions at the same time at different hospitals and departments.
-It is hard to see who is responsible for nursing and where the bed is.]
-4. [Find a meeting time for the patient and send an admission letter.]
-[The system supports printed letters as well as electronic, confidential letters.]
+Problem: The patient may have several admissions at the same time at different hospitals and departments.
+It is hard to see who is responsible for nursing and where the bed is.
+4. Find a meeting time for the patient and send an admission letter or a confidential email.
 4a.
-[Put the patient on the waiting list.]
+Put the patient on the waiting list.
 4b.
 Essential data is missing.
 Park the case with time monitoring.
 4c.
 Transfer the case to someone else, possibly with time monitoring.
 4d.
 Maybe reject the case.
-5. [Request an interpreter for the meeting time.]
+5. Request an interpreter for the meeting time.

 C2.
-[Admit immediately]
+Admit immediately

-[This task handles patients who arrive in an emergency without notice ...]
+This task handles patients who arrive in an emergency without notice ...